30 Best Tinder Pics for Guys That Get Results

 What’s most important is that they’re clear.
 She mustn’t feel like you’re trying to hide any aspect of your appearance.
 The photo above checks this box off beautifully.
 It’s a high-res, front-facing photo that captures the user’s entire face.
 But that’s not the only aspect that’s working in this photo.

 The subject is also smiling.
 It’s not a big smile, but by opening his mouth and showing her pearly whites he’s signaling to the person on the other side of the screen that he’s not a threat.
 Humanize yourself by smiling and showcasing as much of your character as possible.
-Tinder relegates each user into a series of cards.
+Tinder relegates each user to a series of cards.
 It’s your job to be seen as more than just a contestant on a superficial digital dating game.

 This closely cropped headshot is distinct from those we’ve analyzed thus far.